-- The Local Government Pension Scheme (LGPS) for police staff, administered by North Yorkshire County Council.
-This is a funded scheme, meaning that the Group and employees pay contributions into a fund, calculated at a level intended to balance the pension liabilities with investment assets; - Two Police Pension Schemes for police officers.
+• The Local Government Pension Scheme (LGPS) for police staff, administered by North Yorkshire County Council.
+This is a funded scheme, meaning that the CCNY and employees pay contributions into a fund, calculated at a level intended to balance the pension liabilities with investment assets;

+• Two Police Pension Schemes for police officers.
 These are unfunded schemes, meaning that there are no investment assets built up to meet the pension liabilities, and cash has to be generated to meet actual pension payments as they eventually fall due.

-The liabilities of £1,299.8m show the underlying commitments that CCNY has in the long run to pay retirement benefits.
+The net liabilities of £1,498.5m show the underlying commitments that CCNY has in the long run to pay retirement benefits.
 The total liability has a substantial impact on the net worth of CCNY as recorded in the Balance Sheet.
-The impact results in a negative overall balance of £1,301.8m.
+The impact results in a negative overall balance of £1,500.0m.
 However, statutory arrangements for funding the deficit mean that the financial position of CCNY remains healthy:

-- The deficit on the local government scheme will be made good by increased contributions over the remaining working life of employees, as assessed by the scheme actuary; - Finance is only required to be raised to cover police pensions when the pensions are actually paid.
+• During the year CCNY made an additional contribution of £6.9m in order to reduce the deficit on the local government scheme, as assessed by the scheme actuary;

+• Finance is only required to be raised to cover police pensions when the pensions are actually paid.
 Funding arrangements for the Police Pension Fund are detailed in the Police Pension Fund Accounts.